Moses Taylor: Personal life

-Moses died in 1882 and although he owned a vault at the New York City Marble Cemetery that already contained members of his family, he was buried in Green-Wood Cemetery in Brooklyn, New York City.
-Moses left his fortune to his wife and children.
-Many of the Taylor family descendants were prominent in New York and Newport society and several prominent families owe a substantial portion of their fortunes to the Taylor inheritances.
+Taylor died in 1882 and although he owned a vault at the New York City Marble Cemetery that already contained members of his family, he was buried in Green-Wood Cemetery in Brooklyn, New York City.
+He left his fortune to his wife and children.
+Many of the Taylor family descendants were prominent in New York and Newport society and several prominent families of the early 20th century owed a substantial portion of their fortunes to the Taylor inheritances.

 Descendants

-Through his daughter Albertina, the Pynes family became a dynasty of bankers that survives to this day.
+Through his daughter Albertina, the Pyne family became a dynasty of bankers that survives to this day.
 Percy's son Moses Taylor Pyne was a benefactor of Princeton University who supported its development from a college into a university and left an estate worth $100 million at his death in 1921.

 Through his daughter Katherine, he was a grandfather of Hamilton Fish Kean (1862–1941), ancestor of the political Kean family which includes the former governor of New Jersey Thomas Kean.

 Legacy

-Not noted for philanthropy during his life, at its end in 1882 Moses Taylor donated $250,000 to build a hospital in Scranton, Pennsylvania, to benefit his iron and coal workers, and workers of the D. L. & W railroad.
+Not noted for philanthropy during his life, at its end in 1882 Taylor donated $250,000 to build a hospital in Scranton, Pennsylvania, to benefit his iron and coal workers, and workers of the D. L. & W railroad.
 The Moses Taylor hospital continues in operation today.